elliothimmelfarb/angular-banking-app/README.md

 # Angular Pretend Money Tracker
+- This is a refactored, early project of mine

 - Choose an amount of money to start out with, the add debit or credit transactions and watch your pretend money fluctuate.

 - If the date of the transaction has not yet passed, the transaction will be shown as a *future transaction* which will not effect your balance.
 After the date passes, the changes to your pretend account will occur.